 Only two out of the 14 judges making up the tribunal rejected the declaration.
 Jaroslaw Kaczynski, leader of the ruling party Law & Justice, has since stated that coming to any other conclusion on the matter would have meant that “Poland is not a sovereign state”.
 Kaczynski also said that when it comes to the case of the Polish nation managing its own national justice system, “the EU has no right to interfere”.

-The reaction from the EU to Poland’s continued defence of its own sovereignty was one of anger and frustration.
-The European Commission declared that it “will not hesitate to make use of its powers” to ensure that EU law remains above the Polish rule of law.
-Such a response from the EU can only come as a blow to the integrity of the pro-EU camp, whose frequent claims against Eurosceptics that the bloc does not infringe upon the political independence of its member states continues to be thrown into further doubt.
-A supranational political union who actively threatens a sovereign nation-state for declaring that its own constitution is more important than the former’s own set of laws cannot claim to be a democratic institution if it cannot even guarantee the legal independence of its own member states.
+The reaction from the EU to Poland’s continued defence of its sovereignty was one of anger and frustration.
+The European Commission declared that it “will not hesitate to use its powers” to ensure that EU law remains above the Polish rule of law.
+Such a response from the EU can only come as a blow to the integrity of the pro-EU camp, whose frequent claims against Eurosceptics that the bloc does not infringe upon the political independence of its member states continue to be thrown into further doubt.
+A supranational political union that actively threatens a sovereign nation-state for declaring that its constitution is more important than the former’s own set of laws cannot claim to be a democratic institution if it cannot even guarantee the legal independence of its member states.

-Brussels has also accused Polish Prime Minister Mateusz Morawiecki of taking his country on the “path to Polexit”, raising the potential prospects of Poland eventually leaving the EU in the future, as the United Kingdom had done so.
+Brussels has also accused Polish Prime Minister Mateusz Morawiecki of taking his country on the “path to Polexit”, raising Poland’s potential prospects to eventually leave the EU in the future, as the United Kingdom had done so.
 The responses from individual representatives within the EU have been just as seething:

 - “By declaring that the EU treaties are not compatible with Polish law, the illegitimate constitutional tribunal in Poland has put the country on the path to Polexit.” – Jeroen Lenaers, Dutch MEP for the European People’s Party